CarlSargunar/Umbraco-Docker/Article_2.md

 #### Services
 ---

 This defines the containers we want to make up our application.
-Each service defines the associated docker file it will use, the ports it needs to expose, the volumes it will need and the network it will be part of.
+Each service defines the associated docker file it will use, the ports it needs to expose, the volumes it will need, the network it will be part of and any specific environmental variables.

+The ability to set environmental variables is important since it allows us to also use config transformations to define a connectionstring for the "Production" environment vs the staging or local dev environment.

 There are 2 containers defined - the database and the website container, and each is named accordingly, and has a list of all the relevant ports, volumes and network.